AstroTechies/astroneermodding/docs/guides/aboutMods.rst

 Distributing a mod is as easy as giving somebody else a .pak file.

-When put in specific directories (manged by the modloader) they will loaded by the game after the main ``Astro-WindowsNoEditor.pak``.
+When put in specific directories (manged by the modloader) they will loaded by the game after the main ``pakchunk0-WindowsNoEditor.pak``.
 Then they can either replace or modify existing parts of the game or even add new files and items to the game.

 Mod .pak files also include some extra data in the ``metadata.json`` file placed at the root of the